Floorp-Projects/Floorp/docs/contributing/debugging/debugging_firefox_with_rr.rst

 This will save a trace to your working directory as described in the `usage instructions <https://github.com/mozilla/rr/wiki/Usage>`__.
 Please refer to `those instructions <https://github.com/mozilla/rr/wiki/Usage>`__ for details on how to debug the recording, which isn't covered in this document.

+Sandboxing reduces recording performance because of the SIGSYS signals and extra syscall.
+Disabling it can help.

+The background hang monitor might also be making things worse by causing a lot of extra syscalls.
+It can be disabled by setting toolkit.content-background-hang-monitor.disabled=true.

 SIGSYS
 ------